Skip to main content

 Danielle Beverly

 Beverly’s 2015 feature documentary Old South had its national broadcast on The World Channel/PBS.
-It was the season four opener of the “America ReFramed” documentary series, airing during African American History Month.
-It was internationally broadcast in 2020 on Al Jazeera English’s “Witness” documentary series.
-Old South enjoyed a year-long film festival and college tour and screened in outdoor community gardens across NY State and the American South on a DIY “Healing Spaces Tour”, funded by Wave Farm & New York State Council on the Arts.
-It also was selected for The Southern Circuit of Independent Filmmakers.
+It was the season four opener of the America ReFramed documentary series, airing during African American History Month.
+It enjoyed a year-long film festival and college tour and screened in community gardens across NY State and the American South on a DIY “Healing Spaces Tour”, funded by Wave Farm & NYSCA.
 It won the Award of Merit for Documentary from The University Film and Video Association.
+In July 2020, Al Jazeera Witness broadcast the film across the Middle East and beyond.

 Beverly began her career at Chicago’s PBS affiliate and has directed and produced content for PBS and cable since 1999.
 Beverly was field producer for the longitudinal documentary REBIRTH over its ten-year production (Sundance World Premiere 2011; Showtime broadcast; George Foster Peabody Award; screened at The White House, US Department of State film tour; permanent exhibition at National September 11 Memorial & Museum).

-Beverly’s first documentary feature Learning to Swallow followed a charismatic artist with bipolar disorder as she struggles to rebuild her life after a suicide attempt destroys her digestive system.
-The film premiered in competition at Silverdocs (2005), screened internationally, and traveled to rural communities on The Southern Circuit Tour of Independent Filmmakers.
-In March 2015 it was broadcast on PBS’ “America ReFramed” series, with an encore national broadcast in July 2017.
+Beverly’s first documentary feature Learning to Swallow (2005) followed a charismatic artist with bipolar disorder as she struggles to rebuild her life after a suicide attempt destroys her digestive system.
+The film premiered in competition at Silverdocs, screened internationally, and traveled to rural communities on Southern Circuit Tour of Independent Filmmakers.
+In March 2015 it was broadcast on America ReFramed, with an encore national broadcast in July 2017.

 Education